Trove (video game)

-Trove is a voxel-based sandbox game developed and published by Trion Worlds.
+Trove is a voxel-based sandbox game inspired by Minecraft developed and published by Trion Worlds.
 The game was released for Microsoft Windows and macOS in July 2015, and for PlayStation 4 and Xbox One in March 2017 and Nintendo Switch in June 2021.

+Plot

+Although the story is quite complicated, it can be seen through trailers, wikis and even the intro.

+Centuries ago, the Sun Goddess brings out everyone to a time for oldness, when suddenly, the Moon Goddess and her Shadow Army attacks the crowd.
+To cast off the darkness, the Sun Goddess shatters the realms with a great life force.
+But still, the Shadows remain, and only the true heroes can fend them off, starting with the player themself.

 Development

 Trove was first revealed on November 13, 2012 with players able to sign up to play the Alpha version of the game.
 Access to a closed Beta test was launched on September 25, 2014, a free week of Trove was out a month later on October 24–26, 2014.
 The game went in Open Beta on November 4, 2014.
 The console versions of the game went in open beta on December 13, 2016.
 Trove launched its Closed Beta in China on March 27, 2017.
+However, Trion Worlds would eventually be acquired on October 22, 2018 by Gamigo.
+Four days later on October 26, 2018, Trion Worlds ceased operations.

 Gameplay

 Players assume the role of one of multiple classes each with different play styles and abilities.
 After a brief tutorial players arrive in a central area called the 'Hub'.
 In this area players can access Portals which act as access points to different in-game worlds each one tailored for a specific stage of progression.
 Each portal requires a minimum Power Rank to enter which gets higher per portal, allowing for progression from easier worlds to harder worlds as the player gains in level.
 Each world gets progressively harder but rewards higher levels of experience and better loot/resources.
 Each portal is of a specific color which is designed to indicate the quality of the 'loot' which can be most commonly located there, although there is a small chance that loot of a higher quality will be found.
-The exception to this is the higher level Red portals which predominantly drop Legendary (orange) quality loot but have a higher chance to drop loot of relic (red), resplendent (rainbow) or shadow (dark purple) quality as well.
+The exception to this is the higher level Red portals which predominantly drop Legendary quality loot but have a higher chance to drop loot of relic, resplendent or shadow quality as well.
 Higher Level Red portals have a better chance for to drop the rarer loot types.